databricks/devrel/2020-08-11 | Introducing Glow: An Open-Source Toolkit for Large-Scale Genomic Analysis/README.md

-## Getting Data Ready for Data Science with Delta Lake
+## Introducing Glow: An Open-Source Toolkit for Large-Scale Genomic Analysis

 2020-08-11 | [Watch the video](https://www.youtube.com/watch?v=SQxGx6RTMA8) | This folder contains the presentation